-Each year in May, visitors flock to Greenwich, Connecticut, to view the works of over 120 artists at the annual Art-to-the-Avenue festival.
-During this unique event, Greenwich Avenue turns into a strolling gallery complete with musicians, street performers, and beautiful works of art for sale.
+Visitors flock to Greenwich, Connecticut, to view the works of over 120 artists at the annual Art-to-the-Avenue festival.
+During one of the most unique events across Connecticut in May, Greenwich Avenue turns into a strolling gallery complete with musicians, street performers, and beautiful works of art for sale.
 The Avenue is a quick 5-minute drive from Stanton House Inn, and the many Greenwich art galleries that line the street are just waiting to be explored!
 Here are some of our favorites.

 Spend an Afternoon at These Greenwich Art Galleries

 1. Samuel Owen Gallery: This contemporary gallery opened in 2004 and exhibits the work of both emerging and established artists.
 Samuel Owen Galley first started as an expansion of Pacific Street Framing and offers an array of handcrafted frames from around the world.
 With hand-painted, hand carved, leather and gold leaf moldings available, their experienced staff will help you match a custom frame to your new piece of art.